neil-unomaha/CIF_CYBR_8950/README.md

 ## Executive Project Summary

+The Collective Intelligence Framework, or CIF, is built to intelligently retrieve threat information from various sources, and use that information for incident response, intrusion detection, and mitigation.
+Most commonly, this framework works with IP addresses, domains, and URLs that have been suspected to be malicious.
+The framework works to analyze data at different times to make observations and build reputations based off these observations.
+The process is split into seven parts: parse, normalize, post process, store, query, share, and produce.

+Within this existing framework, the project will focus on the store portion of the process and thus will be discussing this part in more detail.
+CIF holds a database of millions of records of threat intelligence.
+One source of the threat intelligence information is from the company, Palo Alto.
+Information is pulled from Palo Alto and pushed to CIF, then pushed to Palo Alto devices within CIF.
+At this time, a cron job is used once a day to automatically copy threats into a file, then manually added to the CIF.
+For this project, it is the aim to make this threat pulling process more automatic.
+Palo Alto will update their threat information numerous times a day, and it would be more effective to collect this information and push to CIF numerous times a day, rather than once a day.
+One potential goal is to utilize the Palo Alto API to pull this information and automatically copy the threats to CIF.
+Another potential goal may to pull the threats from CIF and push them to the Palo Alto devices directly.

 ### Goals and Objectives

 * Familiarize ourselves with the CIF framework to better understand the system